XBR65X800G HDR 60Hz Smart LED/LCD TV

 Warranty: One year parts and labor

-Sony’s X800G is the entry level model for their premium XBR series of 4K TVs.
-And since it is a lower-end model, it will not have some of the features reserved for the top-tier displays such as better picture processing and panel (screen) lighting technologies and better build quality, just to name a few.
+Sony’s X800G is the entry-level model for its premium XBR series of 4K TVs.
+And since it is a lower-end model, it will not have some of the features reserved for the top-tier displays such as better picture processing, panel (screen) lighting technologies and better build quality, just to name a few.

 Design and Features

-I’d also like to mention, and to the best of my knowledge and research, the 800G uses an IPS panel.
+I’d also like to mention, and to the best of my knowledge and research, the 800G models use an IPS panel, with the exception of the 75″ screen size which uses a VA panel which will improve contrast and black levels.
 IPS display panels are known for their inability to produce good contrast and deep black levels.
 On the other hand, IPS panels do have an advantage over VA panels as they usually provide better off-axis (side angle) viewing by comparison.
-I will talk more on this in the performance section below.
+I will talk more about this in the performance section below.

 The remote control is of basic design and offers soft push-button control, and features a built-in mic for voice recognition.
 This feature will allow you to control select Android TV functions through the built-in Google Assistant.
 The remote is not backlit.

 - 4K X-Reality PRO ensures the cleanest, clearest picture for all video sources

 - Direct-lit LED backlighting with frame dimming helps to provide better picture contrast and black levels (55″ 65″ 75″ models)